StudySteno/StudySteno-Plover-Contractions/README.md

 Brief|Word
 -----|------
--D|had
--F|have
+-D|had, contraction for could, should and would, also sometimes did -F|have
 -L|will
 -LD|would
 -PBT|not
 -R|are
--S|is _(or "us" such as in "let us", and of course equivalent to "has" when used for contractions)_ -Z|has
+-S|is, sometimes us such as in "let us", and contraction for "has" -Z|has

 ## To make the phrase a contraction, simply add `*` to the brief.